 5 benefits of going cashless

 Speed up.
-The £30 limit for contactless payments makes the majority of all our transactions contactless – which further speeds up queues, and makes tired morning customers get their sought-after caffeine kick faster.
+The £30 limit for contactless payments makes the majority of all our transactions contactless – which further speeds up queues, and helps tired morning customers get their sought-after caffeine kick faster.

 Improve hygiene.
 Anyone working in hospitality knows it; when you’re dealing with food it’s a hassle having money close to the product.
 After we went cashless, it’s something we don’t have to think about.